How to Clean a Meat SlicerLast updated on 6/08/2018

 Slicers are used for a variety of deli items and can even be used to slice produce.
 When you don't regularly clean your slicer, food residue can build up in parts of the machine, causing bacteria to grow.
 This bacteria can contaminate foods and cause foodborne illnesses, which can make customers very ill!
 In addition, a meat slicer can transfer flavors or small food particles onto items you slice later, altering the pure taste or texture of your products.

 Specific Problem Areas

-Carefully monitor the ring guard mount, blade guard, and slicer handle on your meat slicer for any cracks, broken, or missing or unattached parts.
+Carefully monitor the ring guard mount, blade guard, and slicer handle on your meat slicer for any cracks, broken, or missing or unattached components and replace them with new meat slicer parts as necessary.
 Food particles can accumulate at ring guard mounts, inside your blade guards, and under your slicer handle.
 When food collects, it can breed and harbor dangerous bacteria.

 Make sure you regularly examine the seams, seals, and gaskets on your machine to see if they've worn away and created additional cracks and crevices where food and bacteria can accumulate.
 You should never use a slicer that has missing, broken, unattached, or defective seals, seams, or gaskets.
 Remove this slicer from service and repair it before using it, as there may be dangerous trapped bacteria.